isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 Integrated schools were created to foster bonding among students from two or more language streams.
 The typical design for primary schools was a four-storey H-shaped building.
 For secondary schools, the design incorporated facilities for academic, science and technical education.

 -image-<br>
-<b>Tanglin Integrated Primary School with the typical H-shaped design (1964).</b><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.
+<strong>Tanglin Integrated Primary School with the typical H-shaped design (1964).</strong><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>Technical facilities at Serangoon Garden Integrated Secondary Technical School (1964).</b><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.
+<strong>Technical facilities at Serangoon Garden Integrated Secondary Technical School (1964).</strong><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>Science laboratory of Tanglin Integrated Secondary Technical School (1966).</b><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.
+<strong>Science laboratory of Tanglin Integrated Secondary Technical School (1966).</strong><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 </p>